• Skip to content

 For example, an employee asks permission to attend a conference that is not budgeted.

-The question to ask is, will this conference improve the skills of the employee so they are better equipped to complete business goals?
+The question to ask is, will this conference improve the skills of the employees so they are better equipped to complete business goals?

 If the answer is no, the dollars probably shouldn’t be spent, even if there is money available.